aws-amplify/docs/docs/lib/graphqlapi/fragments/ios/advanced-workflows.md

 - retrieve only a subset of the data to reduce data transfer
 - retrieve nested objects at a depth that you choose
 - combine multiple operations into a single request
-- decode the GraphQL response to a format of your choice

 A GraphQL request is automatically generated for you when using AWSAPIPlugin with the existing workflow.
 For example, if you have a Todo model, a mutation request to save the Todo will look like this:
 ```swift